-For confidential site selection and relocation, business retention and expansion, workforce development or small business start-up assistance, you can trust and rely on Katy Area EDC for experienced service.
+For confidential site selection and relocation, business retention and expansion, workforce development or small business start-up assistance, companies can trust and rely on Katy Area EDC for experienced service.
 Katy Area EDC staff members have over 40 years of experience in economic development and are here to help from the “ground-up” to help your company tap into the fertile and growing economic infrastructure of the Katy area.

 Katy Area EDC provides development assistance to real estate brokers and developers seeking to build, mixed-use projects, business parks and speculative office and industrial buildings in the Katy area.
 Katy Area EDC provides site selection assistance, demographics, permitting assistance and knowledge of the local market.